MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-01-project-and-solution.md

     You can choose whichever service you want for your own projects.
 This tutorial shows the use of GitHub, where the completed sample code for the tutorial is maintained in the [Microsoft/python-sample-vs-learn-django](https://github.com/Microsoft/python-sample-vs-learn-django) repository.

 1. When selecting any of the **Publish** controls, **Team Explorer** prompts you for more information.
-For example, when publishing the sample for this tutorial, the repository itself had to be created first, in which case we used the **Push to Remote Repository** option, copied in the repository's URL, and selected **Publish**.
+For example, when publishing the sample for this tutorial, the repository itself had to be created first, in which case the **Push to Remote Repository** option was used with the repository's URL.

     ![Team Explorer window for pushing to an existing remote repository](media/django/step01-push-to-github.png)